thefish/vim-php-nerdtree/README.md

 ##Known issues

- * Snippets yet not working as intended
+ * Snippets yet not working as intended (at least so well as i want them to :)
- * Tab autocompletion has some bugs, work in progress
+ * Tab autocompletion has some bugs, looking for fix

 Last updated:
 Thu Feb 14 15:26:17 MSK 2013